-The graduate program is built on three levels.
-The first level is dedicated to introducing essential disciplinary knowledge and the basic skills required for the NAAB-accredited degree.
+The Master of Architecture is built on three levels.
+The first level is dedicated to introducing essential disciplinary knowledge and the fundamental design skills required for the NAAB-accredited degree.
 The second level builds upon this foundation with increasingly refined vocational knowledge and advanced professional capability.
-The final level culminates with a year of individually directed work, with master classes and a directed design research project (thesis) focused on the student’s emergent architectural interests.
-All three levels draw on the University’s extended resources and the inspiration of Los Angeles.
+The final level culminates with a year of individually directed design research, with master classes and a directed design research project (thesis) focused on the student’s emergent architectural interests.
+All three levels draw on the USC School of Architecture’s commitment to spatial justice, the University’s extended resources, and the inspiration of Los Angeles.
 Firmly rooted in an investigative mode of critical, professional practice, the program’s aim is for every graduate to be prepared for the challenges of the 21st century.

 - MASTER OF ADVANCED ARCHITECTURAL STUDIES: POST-PROFESSIONAL

 Under the vision of Dean Milton S. F. Curry and the directorship of Wes Jones, the Master of Advanced Architectural Studies [M.AAS] has been redesigned as one of the most innovative and experimental programs anywhere in the world.
 By bringing together several of the most renowned and progressive faculty, the program aims to set a new standard for postgraduate education internationally.

 This one-year, three-semester post-professional degree is intended for individuals who have completed a professional degree in architecture (B.Arch/M.Arch).
 Working across disciplines and at multiple scales, the program moves between real-world issues and innovative architecture proposals.
 Pedagogically, the program has a dual emphasis, integrating architecture and urban theory with cutting-edge design research and collaborative experimentation on issues of housing and urbanism, domestic life and technological adaptability.